-Have you ever wondered what happens to the frogs in your backyard?
-From 64 degrees during the day to 20 degrees at night the following day is a dramatic change.
+Have you ever wondered what happens to the frogs in your backyard in winter?
+From 64 degrees during the day to 20 degrees at night, the following day is a dramatic change.

-Being cold-blooded animals, frogs derive their body temperature from the air surrounding them.
+Frogs are cold-blooded animals and derive their body temperature from the air surrounding them.
 So, at 20 degrees, will they freeze and die?

 Don’t worry – frogs have a way to cope with freezing temperatures.

-Since these areas aren’t well protected from freezing temperatures, they may freeze and the frogs who have taken up residence there will freeze too.
-But they don’t die – even though ice may form in their body cavities and they stop breathing and their heart stops beating.
+Since crevices, leaf litter, rocks, and logs aren’t well protected from freezing temperatures, they may reach freezing temperatures, and the frogs who have taken up residence there will freeze too.
+But the frogs don’t die – even though ice may form in their body cavities, they stop breathing, and their heart stops beating.

-Frogs have high concentrations of glucose in their major organs that prevents these organs from freezing.
-As the temperatures warm up, these frozen frogs will slowly begin to move.
+Frogs have high concentrations of glucose in their major organs, which prevents these organs from freezing.
+As the temperatures warm up, these frozen frogs will slowly begin to move, and they revive.

-Frogs that live in the water (aquatic frogs) such as the American bullfrog (Rana catesbeiana) hibernate or go into torpor in the water.
+Frogs that live in the water (aquatic frogs), such as the American bullfrog (Rana catesbeiana), hibernate or go into torpor in the water.
 They spend the winter partially buried in mud or on top of the mud in areas of oxygen-rich waters for the winter.
-They must have enough skin exposed to the water to get enough oxygen in order to breathe.
+They must have enough skin exposed to the water to get enough oxygen to breathe.

-On days when the temperatures rise well above freezing, our Mississippi frogs come out of hibernation long enough to sing out loud.
+On days when the temperatures rise well above freezing, our southeastern frogs come out of hibernation long enough to sing out loud.

-Apparently, it was warm enough, for long enough this week that the little frog that came to my door was hopping around looking for food.
+It was warm enough, for long enough this week, that the little frog that came to my door was hopping around looking for food.
 It brought me joy to see him!
-Now, back into hibernation he will go.
+Now, back into hibernation, he will go.

 Check out this video by the Smithsonian Channel – it actually shows a frog becoming frozen!